Britain's Rolls-Royce tumbles to record US$5.8 billion loss

 Chief Executive Warren East, brought in to restructure the group in 2015, said the business portfolio was "broadly correct", but he needed to review 20 percent of its operations, and would decide on further actions in the coming months.

-"While we have made good progress in our cost cutting and efficiency programs, more needs to be done to ensure we drive sustainable margin improvements within the business," East said.
+"While we have made good progress in our cost cutting and efficiency programmes, more needs to be done to ensure we drive sustainable margin improvements within the business," East said.

 Last year, the group halved its dividend to shore up its finances, the first cut in the payout for 24 years.